Last Updated on by Adriaan Du Toit

 1. Viral Launch has more granular product mining data

-Both of these tools have product-mining software to help you find winning products (and avoid losers).
+Both of these tools have product-mining software to help an Amazon business find winning products (and avoid losers).

 Viral Launch’s data is just more granular.
-It’s close, but VL definitely has an advantage.
+It’s close, but Viral Launch definitely has an advantage.
 That alone makes it a better choice in my opinion.

 Sourcing smarter is the number 1 way to win the Amazon war.
 And sourcing dumber is the number 1 way to F*** it up (can I say that?).

-Jungle Scout does have a ton of great data (I’ll cover all that in number 2), but when I want to deep-dive into a niche, I always use VL.
+Jungle Scout offers a ton of great data (I’ll cover all that in number 2), but when I want to deep-dive into a niche, I always use Viral Launch.

-Best Seller Rank, Unit Margin, Average Rating, Buy Box data, Sales-to-Review Ratio (my fave)—Viral Launch’s market intelligence game is tight.
+Best Seller Rank, Unit Margin, Average Rating, Buy Box data, Market Trends, Product Idea Score, accurate sales estimates, Sales-to-Review Ratio (my fave)—Viral Launch’s Market Intelligence game is tight.